 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The Low-Carb Chicken Enchiladas have plenty of low-carb ingredients like chicken, cheese, cream cheese, and sour cream, and they could be eaten for low-carb diets if you’re not severely limiting carbs; see the nutritional information based on the low-carb tortillas I used.
-Even with low-carb tortillas this recipe is still calorie dense and probably best for Phase 3 for the original South Beach Diet, or maybe an occasional treat for Phase 2.
+These Chicken Enchiladas have low-carb ingredients like low-carb tortillas, chicken, cheese, cream cheese, and sour cream, and they are great for low-carb diets.
+I’m not tagging them Keto, but see the nutritional information based on the low-carb tortillas I used.
+This recipe is calorie dense and probably best for Phase 3 for the original South Beach Diet, or maybe an occasional treat for Phase 2.

 Find More Recipes Like This One: